 Should you refrigerate pico de gallo?

-Love salsa?
-Check out these homemade salsa recipes
+Best homemade salsa recipes

 Chilis Pico de Gallo